Analysis | Does Trump understand why the protests are happening?

-Days after demonstrators began filling the centers of cities in every to protest racial injustice and police brutality, Trump offered his most direct address to them.
-Here’s what he said on Saturday, the day of the SpaceX rocket launch.
+Days after demonstrators began filling the centers of cities to protest racial injustice and police violence, Trump offered his most direct address to them.
+Here’s what he said Saturday, the day of the SpaceX rocket launch.

 The death of George Floyd on the streets of Minneapolis was a grave tragedy.
 It should never have happened.
 It has filled Americans all over the country with horror, anger and grief.
 Yesterday, I spoke to George’s family and expressed the sorrow of our entire nation for their loss.
 I stand before you as a friend and ally to every American seeking justice and peace and I stand before you in firm opposition to anyone exploiting this tragedy to loot, rob, attack and menace.
 Healing, not hatred, justice, not chaos, are the mission at hand.

 Those remarks were his lengthiest and most thoughtful on the protesters’ motivations.
 But they were delivered at an event where he came for another purpose, amid lots of other news.
-The following day Trump decided not to address the nation on the protests, but eventually he did.
+The following day, Trump decided not to address the nation on the protests, but eventually he did.
 But in those and other remarks since, Trump has emphasized the destruction of property and the need to take action against bad actors.
-He has taken jabs at Democratic mayors and governors and associated the protesters with antifa and the “radical left."
+He has taken jabs at Democratic mayors and governors and associated the protesters with antifa, short for antifascists, and the “radical left."

 Trump has had several opportunities to demonstrate that he understands the frustration among black Americans that led to this moment.
 But a close look at his responses shows that he would prefer to talk about other aspects of the protests.